zitadel/zitadel/docs/docs/legal/terms-support-service.md

 ### Payment

 Fees for the initial or any subsequent term of Support Services booked will be due and payable net 30 days from date of invoice.
-All payments to CAOS will be made in CHF or EUR to our bank account.
+All payments to CAOS will be made in CHF or EUR to our bank account, as indicated in the PO.

 ### Offsetting